Top 15 Things to Know Before Buying a Pop Up Camper

 Lightweight towing capacity begins at about 1,500 pounds.
 Midsize cars can manage around 3,500.
 SUVs can reach 5,000 to 8,000 pounds.
 Pickups offer a wide range of towing capacities from 7,000 and 34,000 pounds.

 As with anything, luxury is always an option.
-If you want a brand-new pop up that includes upscale features (and higher cost), you can find one.
-Features like a heated mattress or a modern entertainment center are available in modern pop up floor plans.
+If you want a brand-new pop-up with upscale features (and a higher cost), you can find one.
+Features like a heated mattress or a modern entertainment center are available in modern pop-up floor plans.

-Perhaps a used pop up is in your future.
+Perhaps a pop-up will be used in your future.
 The cool thing about this category is that the price range is unlimited.
 Say you find a new model that’s just out of your budget.
 Try buying it used because you will save a bunch of money.

-There are so many different pop up tent trailers to choose from.
+There are so many different pop-up tent trailers from which to choose.
 As a result, there are many features and amenities that can be yours.
 These things range from rustic to opulent, from basic to upscale, and simple to savvy.
 It’s always good to know what you can get before going ahead and buying.

 • Water Tank – This gives you access to fresh water for your sink and toilet, even in primitive campsites.

-• Air Conditioning – Like tents, pop ups can get pretty hot under the sun.
-Air conditioning can be a serious life saver.
+• Air Conditioning – Like tents, pop-ups can get pretty hot in the sun.
+Air conditioning can be a serious lifesaver.

 • Lift System – This system helps you easily maneuver the camper’s frame.
 You’ll want a good one.